540co/dod-jbook-pdf-xml/README.md

 ![4-csv-procurement-lineitems](https://github.com/540co/dod-jbook-pdf-xml/blob/master/docs/4-csv-procurement-lineitems.png?raw=true)
 ![4-csv-rdte-programelements](https://github.com/540co/dod-jbook-pdf-xml/blob/master/docs/4-csv-rdte-programelements.png?raw=true)

-At the root of each folder is a README.md and ERD that shows the list of tables, columns and structure:
+At the root of each folder is a README.md and ERD that shows the list of tables, columns and structure.

 #### CSV-PROCUREMENT-LINEITEMS